akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

 * The state is immutable and can be passed to "next" behavior.
 * The `Behavior` is stateless.
-* The actor lifecycle has several different phases that can be represented by switching between different behaviors, like a finite state machine.
+* The actor lifecycle has several different phases that can be represented by switching between different behaviors, like a @ref:[finite state machine](fsm.md).
 This is also supported with the object-oriented style, but it's typically nicer with the functional style.
 * It's less risk of accessing mutable state in the actor from other threads, like `Future` or Streams callbacks.